School of Education

 Each seminar will include an input on a prevalent teaching approach or issue, followed by opportunities for cross-phase collaboration to explore the implications of this approach / issue for classroom practice.

-The topic for the next seminar will be using AI to support mathematics teaching – affordances and limitations.
+The topic for the next seminar will be are oracy and talk really important for learning mathematics?

 Light refreshments will be available from 4.10pm.
 The seminar will run from 4.30-6pm